Potassium

 Potassium is a key ingredient for the manufacture of agricultural fertiliser, making it a critical mineral for food security.

-Potassium production and reserves are not consistently reported with the same methodology for each country, so the volumes are usually stated in terms of the equivalent amount of potassium oxide (K2O).
-Canada, Russia, and Belarus accounted for approximately 70% of the world’s potash production in 2022, with Brazil and Canada holding the largest known reserves, each with an estimated 1.1 billion tonnes of K2O equivalent.
-Israel and Jordan both recover potash from the huge reserves of potassium salts in the Dead Sea, which contains approximately 2 billion tonners of KCl.
+Canada, Russia, and Belarus accounted for approximately 70% of the world’s potash production in 2022, and these countries remained leading producers in 2025.
+Potassium reserves are not consistently reported with the same methodology.
+Brazil and Canada each hold an estimated 1.1 billion tonnes of known reserves of potassium oxide (K2O) equivalent, while both Israel and Jordan recover potash from the Dead Sea, which contains approximately 2 billion tonnes of potassium chloride.

 Main uses and applications

-In addition to its high chemical volatility, which causes it to readily form compounds with other materials, potassium has a low melting point and both a high electrical and thermal conductivity.
-Its high reactivity is utilised in respiratory equipment as potassium superoxide (KO2) removes carbon dioxide and water vapour from air while simultaneously liberating oxygen.
-Potassium is immiscible with many metals, meaning that it is incapable of mixing or attaining homogeneity, which limits its utility in forging alloys.
+In addition to its high chemical volatility, which causes potassium to readily form compounds with other materials, it has a low melting point and both a high electrical and thermal conductivity.
+Potassium’s high reactivity can be utilised in respiratory equipment, as potassium superoxide (KO2) removes carbon dioxide and water vapour from air while simultaneously liberating oxygen.
+However, it is immiscible with many metals which limits its utility in forging alloys.

-There is little commercial demand for potassium metal, with approximately 95 percent of mined potash used as an input into fertiliser manufacturing.
-Potassium, along with nitrogen and phosphorus, is an essential nutrient in agriculture and horticulture as it can strengthen plants’ root systems and resistance to disease, thus increasing crop yields and quality.
+There is little commercial demand for potassium metal itself, and approximately 95% of mined potash is used to manufacture fertilisers.
+Potassium, along with nitrogen and phosphorus, is an essential nutrient in agriculture and horticulture.
+It can strengthen plants’ root systems and resistance to disease, thus increasing crop yields and quality.
+For these reasons, potash fertiliser is a common input in agricultural production worldwide.

 Key Countries